Exploring Target Representations for Masked Autoencoders: Experiments

 \subsection{Ablation Study}

-\paragraph{Stage split number.} We study stage number by splitting a total training epochs of 1600 into varying distillation stages, from 0 to 2.
+\paragraph{Stage split number.} We study the influence of stage number by splitting total training epochs of 1600 into varying distillation stages, from 0 to 2.
 Results are shown in \cref{tab:split number}.
-2-stage distillation works the best (for classification), while all splitting strategies obtain a top-1 accuracy higher than 83.6\%, indicating its generalizability.
+2-stage distillation works the best (for classification task), achieving 84.5\% accuracy.
+Splitting epochs to 3-stage brings 0.1\% performance drop, while all splitting strategies obtain a top-1 accuracy higher than 83.6\%, indicating its generalizability.

 \paragraph{Epoch for each stage.} \cref{tab:each stage} studies proper epochs needed for each stage in a 2-stage distillation pipeline.
 With the 2$^{\textrm{nd}}$ stage distilling for 800 epochs, longer epochs for the 1$^{\textrm{st}}$ stage induces 0.2\% improvement (84.3\% \textit{vs.} 84.5\%).
 With the 1$^{\textrm{st}}$ stage distilling for 800 epochs, 800 epochs are enough for the 2$^{\textrm{nd}}$ stage since 1200 epochs incur no gain.
+Evenly splitting the epochs in 2-stage masked knowledge distillation achieves the best performance.

 \paragraph{Momentum update.} We use in \ourmethod a multi-stage distillation pipeline, which is to distill from a momentum encoder with $m$ being 0 for every breakpoint and 1 otherwise.
-We further investigate into other momentum update strategies commonly used in self-supervised learning.
+We further investigate other momentum update strategies commonly used in self-supervised learning.
 Results are shown in \cref{tab:momentum}.
 The \textit{vanilla} strategy works the best.

 \paragraph{Target normalization.} We study whether patch tokens obtained by the self-attention blocks to be used as target representation should be passed through the Layer Normalization~\cite{layernorm} layer \texttt{[LN]}.
 The accuracy of models after 2-stage distillation is shown in \cref{tab:reconstruct target}.
 Without passing through \texttt{[LN]}, the patch tokens directly obtained from the transformer block make them less suitable as target representations to guide students' learning.